yofabronecoforo/C6EGHV/README.md

 ![Equalize Rewards](/IMAGES/Equalize_Tribal_Village_Rewards.png)

 Provides a checkbox option which, when enabled, assigns every enabled reward in a category an equal share of that category's Weight.
 This results in most enabled rewards having a roughly equal chance of being selected.
 Final actual chances will vary with the number of enabled rewards and/or the selected ruleset; with Standard rules and all available rewards enabled, these chances are as follows:
-- ~ 7.69% villager secrets type reward (1 reward in type)
+- ~ 9.09% villager secrets type reward (1 reward in type)
-- ~ 2.56% specific (anti) cavalry type or military type reward (3 rewards in each parent type: ~ 7.69% for each parent type)
+- ~ 1.01% military-type unit reward (9 rewards in this parent type: ~ 9.09% for this parent type)
-- ~ 1.92% any other specific reward (4 rewards in each parent type: ~ 7.69% for each parent type)
+- ~ 2.27% any other specific reward (4 rewards in each parent type: ~ 9.09% for each parent type)

-With Rise and Fall rules and all available rewards enabled, the above chances adjust to 7.14%, 2.38%, and 1.79%, respectively.
+With Rise and Fall rules and all available rewards enabled, the above chances adjust to 8.33%, 0.93%, and 2.08%, respectively.

-With Gathering Storm rules and all available rewards enabled, the above chances adjust to 5.89%, 1.96%, and 1.47%, respectively.
+With Gathering Storm rules and all available rewards enabled, the above chances adjust to 6.67%, 0.74%, and 1.67%, respectively.
 Additionally, the following chances exist:
-- ~ 5.89% meteor strike type reward (1 reward in type)
+- ~ 6.67% meteor strike type reward (1 reward in type)

 Fewer enabled rewards in a category will result in a greater chance of each enabled reward being chosen if its parent category is chosen.
 Fewer enabled categories will result in a greater chance of each enabled category being chosen.
 Ultimately, while the actual values may vary somewhat, they will be fairly close together as demonstrated above.